mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ##### **Longarm Rifles**
 Longarms

-**Ares Desert Strike**

-“The Desert Strike for the Desert Wars” is the tagline today.
-Built to fight in the harshest conditions, the Desert Strike comes equipped with a rigid stock with shock pad and a detachable imaging scope.

-**Cavalier Arms Crockett EBR**

-Cavalier played a dangerous game by offering a sniper rifle capable of burst fire.
-The Crockett EBR can stay accurate at long range, but those bursts don’t allow repeated accuracy.
-The Crockett comes standard with a rigid stock with shock pad and a detachable imaging scope.

 **Remington 900**

-A high-powered bolt-action hunting rifle with a classic wooden body.
+A high-powered bolt-action hunting rifle with a classic wooden Stamina.
 The base model is sold with a top-mounted imaging scope, but it cannot mount underbarrel accessories.

 **Ruger 101**